matrix-org/matrix-spec-proposals/proposals/2762-widget-event-receiving.md

   "requestid": "generated-id-1234",
   "action": "update_state",
   "data": {
+    "state": [
+      {
         "type": "m.room.topic",
         "sender": "@alice:example.org",
         "event_id": "$example",
         "room_id": "!room:example.org",
         "state_key": "",
         "origin_server_ts": 1574383781154,
         "content": {
           "topic": "Hello world!"
         },
         "unsigned": {
           "age": 12345
         }
       }
+    ]
   }
+}
 ```

-The `data` is the state event representing the current value of the room state entry for
+`data.state` is an array of state events representing the current values of the room state for each
-(`room_id`, `type`, `state_key`).
-The widget acknowledges receipt of this request with an empty
+(`room_id`, `type`, `state_key`) tuple.
+The widget acknowledges receipt of this request with an
-`response` object.
+empty `response` object.

+Whenever a widget is granted the ability to receive some room state (through a capability
+negotiation or renegotiation), the widget may wait upon the next `update_state` action to know when
-Once the client has finished sending `update_state` actions for all currently approved room state
+the requested room state has finished loading.
+Therefore, if all new room state entries that the
-entries, it sends a `toWidget` request with action `room_state_synced` and an empty `data` object.
-This informs the widget that any room state entries for which no `update_state` action was sent *do
-not exist*, and the widget acknowledges the request with an empty `response` object.
-The client
+widget may receive are empty, the client must send an `update_state` action with an empty
+`data.state` array.

-continues sending `update_state` actions whenever it observes a change in the relevant room state.
+The client continues sending `update_state` actions whenever it observes a change in the relevant

-Clients should take care to only send a singular `room_state_synced` action in cases where a
-capability renegotiation overlaps with previous capability (re)negotiations that have yet to
-complete.
-A `room_state_synced` action means that no initial `update_state` sync is pending for any
-approved `m.receive.state_event` capabilities.
+room state.
+Each action only has to mention the events that changed.

 ## Proposal (reading events in a widget)